Best Food Cities Selected by 11 Travel Experts

 Best International Food Cities

-The shiny black shell of a deep fried chewy scorpion crunching between your hesitant teeth may cross your mind when it comes to the ‘delicacies’ of Bangkok, but for all you adventurous foodies out there, there’s much more to Thailand than crispy critters.
-Bangkok is a delectable playground for fresh, tongue-tingling dishes, and with such a beautiful mish-mash of nationalities, you will find the right food for you for sure.
+The shiny black shell of a deep fried chewy scorpion crunching between your hesitant teeth may cross your mind when it comes to the ‘delicacies’ of Bangkok.
+But for all you adventurous foodies out there, there’s much more to Thailand than crispy critters.
+Bangkok is a delectable playground for fresh, tongue-tingling dishes.
+With such a beautiful mish-mash of nationalities, you will find the right food for you for sure.
 For the best Pad Thai, head to Thip Samai, and make sure to get the egg version.
 For mouth-watering roti, head to Roti Mataba, and for a fancy after-dinner cocktail with a splendid view, head to the Eagle Nest Bar at Sala Arun Hotel.
 Enjoy and soak up the genuine Thai experience!